The form it may take is not always the same,

 - A few chapters following a battle with an Idol or Sycophanta have an alternate scenario where things didn't quite go the same way, ranging from a New Game+ version of the same fight to outright Bad Endings with a Total Party Kill.

-- The entirety of All the Myriad Ways is dedicated to the concept of what-ifs scenarios, such as Alexander taking Lydia's place.
+- The entirety of All the Myriad Ways is dedicated to the concept of alternative scenarios, such as Alexander taking Lydia's place.

 - Where the Hell Is Springfield?: Quartz, TX is said to be located somewhere between Houston and Galveston, with part of the QIB visiting Houston at one point to attend a con.
 It's later specified that Quartz is approximately where League City, TX is in the real world, which is equidistant between Houston and Galveston.

 - Writing Around Trademarks:

 - Lydia watches things on Zulu, and some shows include Agents of S.W.O.R.D. and Better Call Paul.

-- Sometime after Jacob's rescue by the QIB and Rory's recruitment to Sycophanta, Raging Motors Heptagonis is mentioned and includes an actor who died mid-prodcution after which the film became a memorial for him.
+- Sometime after Jacob's rescue by the QIB and Rory's recruitment to Sycophanta, Raging Motors Heptagonis is mentioned and includes an actor who died mid-production after which the film became a memorial for him.

-- Year Inside, Hour Outside: Time appears to pass quicker in the mirror world than outside it.
+- Year Inside, Hour Outside: Time appears to pass more quickly within the mirror world than outside it.
 For instance, after defeating Damien's Idol and returning to the real world, the QIB finds that only 15 minutes passed outside since they entered, despite it feeling like at least an hour for them inside.
-It is however, a bit inconsistent, ranging from less than half to more then 3 times as long.
+It is a bit inconsistent, ranging from less than 2 to more then 3 times as long.